 In my last post I wrote about a photograph of a wall that no longer exists at Taliesin.
-I wrote that the photo was taken in 1930 and I’d explain it in my next post.
+I wrote that the photo was taken by Raymond Trowbridge in 1930 and I’d explain it in my next post.
 That photograph showed the wall in the Loggia fireplace.
 The photograph above is by the same photographer and shows the other side of that wall.
 What you’re seeing is Taliesin’s Loggia.
-Here’s how I (or Taliesin Preservation) got the photos and how I know they were taken in 1930.
+I’ll explain in this post how I (or Taliesin Preservation) got the photos and how I know they were taken in 1930.

 In the winter of 1997-98 (3 years into my employment, then working seasonally at Taliesin Preservation), I had a part-time job in the preservation office working with photographs related specifically to Wright’s home (later his Taliesin estate, which includes the Hillside stucture, Romeo & Juliet windmill, Midway Barn, his sister’s home, Tan-y-deri, along with its landscape).
 Photographs are among the things used to help understand the history of the Taliesin estate and do restoration/preservation.
 The work was needed that winter because an Architectural Historian from Taliesin Preservation had apparently left his office in a bit of a mess.

 So I got a job in the office (20 hours a week through the winter).
 I worked through the winter to bring order to the photocopies he’d left behind.
 As a result, I saw some amazing images for the first time.

 13 of them had been brought to our attention by Wright scholar, Kathryn Smith.
 She’d come across them while doing work in Chicago, photocopied them, and sent them to us, as part of what was described to me once as “preservation by distribution“.
 She’d sent the images maybe in the early 1990s.
 And she included all of the relevant information with the photocopies: collection ID-number, the photographer (Raymond Trowbridge), and who owns them (the Chicago Historical Society, now the Chicago History Museum).